mantidproject/documents/Design/Fit functions in python.md

 ## Function construction

-For each concrete function type (Gaussian, Lorentzian, etc) there should exist a corresponding python function with the same name automatically generated in a way similar to the algorithm functions.
+For each concrete function type (Gaussian, Lorentzian, etc) there should exist a corresponding python function in `simpleapi.fitfunctions` namespace with the same name automatically generated in a way similar to the algorithm functions.
 A function object is then constructed by calling such a function (constructor) and is an instance of `FitFunctionWrapper`.
 For example
 ```
   g = Gaussian()
 ```